 The EU Digital Omnibus is a legislative package proposed by the European Commission that amends several EU digital regulations simultaneously.
 The package covers changes to the EU AI Act, the Product Liability Directive, GDPR's liability framework, and other digital laws.
 The motivation is regulatory simplification — the Commission described it as a measure to reduce administrative burden and give businesses more time to adapt to new requirements.

-For the EU AI Act specifically, the Digital Omnibus proposes two changes to enforcement timelines:
+For the EU AI Act specifically, the provisional agreement makes two headline changes to the high-risk enforcement timelines:

 |---|---|---|